thavan/thavan/content/static-site-generators.md

 Migrating from other blogging platforms
 ---------------------------------------
-Migrating from other blogs is pain when come of them.
+Migrating from other blogs is a pain.
 Eventhough there are lots tools availabel today, you'll have to manually make minor edits in all your previous posts.
 I used blogger before.
 After few attempts to import them in static site generator, I decided to leave the earlier posts blogger itself because they were not worthy to spend time to import them from blogger to static site.
-Jekyll has built-in support for importing posts from wordpress and few other networks.
+Jekyll has built-in support for importing posts from wordpress and few other platforms.
 To import from blogger, you'll have to export them into xml in blogger dashboard, and import them in Jekyll or Pelican.
 There is no direct import option for blogger.

-Importing is going to cause some pain, but it is worth a try.

 Pelican Themes
 --------------